-Asheboro Housing Authority (AHA) issued a Request for Qualifications (RFQ) for a Co-Developer on 5/5/22 seeking proposals from developers to serve as the Co-Developer, along with AHA's non-profit affiliate, to redevelop/develop vacant property for housing use.
-The vision for the project includes a multi-phased, mixed-income and potentially mixed-use multifamily housing and supporting facilities available to families of all income levels.
-Experience with Low-Income Housing Tax Credit experience as well as other affordable housing financing is preferred to assist with the development/redevelopment of property owned and controlled by AHA or its nonprofit.
-Proposals were received on 6/10/22 and are in the process of being evaluated.
+During the period from May 2022 through February 2023 the Asheboro Housing Authority (AHA) issued a Request for Qualifications (RFQ) seeking proposals from developers to serve as the Co-Developer, along with AHA's non-profit affiliate, to redevelop/develop vacant property for housing use.
+The vision for the project included a multi-phased, mixed-income and potentially mixed-use multifamily housing and supporting facilities available to families of all income levels.
+Proposals were received and evaluated; however, an agreement with the developer was not finalized.
+AHA will continue to concentrate of other efforts that benefit AHA and affiliates directly in the continued evaluation of their development sites including but not limited to the following: